Skip to content Skip to footer navigation

 The worst portable air conditioners in our tests

-They may come from a range of manufacturers and price points, but there's one thing these nine products have in common: they're all terrible at cooling.
+These seven models may come from a range of manufacturers and price points, but there's one thing they have in common: they're all terrible at cooling.

 Here are the models to cross off your shopping list.